calvare7/calvare7.github.io/_projects/laminar_separation_bubble.md

   </div>
 </div>
 <div class="caption">
   Transient flow field over a NACA 0018 airfoil at angle of attack = 6°, obtained from TR-PIV.
 Flow direction: left to right.
-The flow accelerated from Re ≈ 15,000 up to Re ≈ 70,000.
-As the laminar shear layer transitioned to a turbulent shear layer, the separated shear layer reattached and the laminar separation bubble formed.
-In this movie, reattachment occurred at Re ≈ 65,000.
 </div>

 ---